Saturday, January 11, 2014

 "Vampire Lesbians of Sodom", 2005.

-Monika: What are the current issues on the transgender advocacy agenda?
+Monika: In your view, what are the most urgent priorities on today’s transgender advocacy agenda?

 Alexandra: We need to be seen more.
-We need to be visible and that means we need to come out of the closets.
+We need to be visible, and that means we need to come out of the closets.
 This is imperative if we expect to survive and progress.
 For me, it’s about education.
-The college kids I teach are the newest generation and all of them know who and what I am.
+The college kids I teach are the newest generation, and all of them know who and what I am.
 Always.
+This is how we change the world: share the truth of who we are with people who can receive it with openness and acceptance.
+That way, we pave the way for the younger generation to be completely and utterly free.

 Alexandra: I can’t think of one.
 Can you?
 Ugh.
 That’s depressing.
 Now I need a Lucy episode.

-Monika: What is your general view on the present situation of transgender women in American society?
+Monika: How would you describe the current status of transgender women in American society?

 Alexandra: We need to be seen more.
-I know too many Trans people (both MTF and FTM) who run away from who they truly are.
-The fact that we are Transgender people is an honor and a birthright.
+I know too many trans people (both MTF and FTM) who run away from who they truly are.
+The fact that we are transgender people is an honor and a birthright.
 It’s not something we can escape.
-No matter how many times we make up a past, or pretend something didn’t exist or lie in order to Become a New person, that can’t erase history.
+No matter how many times we make up a past, or pretend something didn’t exist, or lie in order to become a new person, that can’t erase history.
 We are the sum total of how we were born, and that is a gift.
 We need to embrace that and shout it from the rooftops.

 END OF PART 1